Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

-We also need one more (open) condition on the multipliers of $O$: {} (C3) $|\lambda_1|<\lambda^2$ and $|\lambda||\gamma|^{\frac{2}{3}}<1$. {} We do not know if Theorem \ref{thm1} below holds without this condition, but our proof uses it in an essential way.
+We do not know if Theorem \ref{thm1} below holds without this condition, but our proof uses it in an essential way.

-We can now state the main result of the paper. \begin{thm} Let $\{F_{\mu,\theta}\}$ be the two-parameter family of diffeomorphisms in $\diff ^r_s(\mathcal{M})$ such that $F_{0,\theta^*}$ satisfies conditions (C1) - (C3).
-Then, there exists a sequence $\{(\mu_j,\theta_j)\}$ accumulating on $(0,\theta^*)$ such that for any sufficiently large $j$ the diffeomorphism $F_{\mu_j,\theta_j}$ has a symmetric pair of heterodimensional cycles, each of which includes the index-1 saddle $O$ and some index-2 saddle. \end{thm} Let us sketch the proof of this theorem.
-First, by changing $\mu$, we destroy the original homoclinic tangency and obtain a new one $\hat{\Gamma}$ such that transverse homoclinics to $O$ will exist near $\hat\Gamma$ and also some additional properties are satisfied by $\hat\Gamma$ (see Lemma \ref{lem:preperturb4}).
-It is known \cite{gts08} that by changing $\theta$ one can create a saddle orbit of index 2 near $\hat\Gamma$ (condition $|\lambda\gamma|>1$ is crucial here, as it implies expansion of areas transverse to the strongly contracting directions).
-By using the existence of transverse homoclinis to $O$, we prove that for any index-2 saddle periodic point near $\hat{\Gamma}$, its unstable manifold will intersect $W^s(O)$ (see Lemma \ref{lem:transverse}).
-Finally, we show that, by changing $\mu$ and $\theta$ together, an index-2 saddle periodic point $Q$ can be created near $\hat{\Gamma}$ such that $W^s(Q)$ intersects the piece of the unstable manifold of $O$ near the orbit of homoclinic tangency which is symmetric to $\hat\Gamma$ (see Lemma \ref{lem:nontransverse}).
-In order to be able to do this, we need to have $W^s(Q)$ sufficiently "straight", which we achieve using condition (C3).
+We can now state the main result of the paper. \begin{thm} Let $\{F_{\mu,\theta}\}$ be the two-parameter family of diffeomorphisms in $\diff ^r_s(\mathcal{M})$ such that $F_{0,\theta^*}$ satisfies conditions (C1) - (C4).
+Then, there exists a sequence $\{(\mu_j,\theta_j)\}$ accumulating on $(0,\theta^*)$ such that for any sufficiently large $j$ the diffeomorphism $F_{\mu_j,\theta_j}$ has a symmetric pair of heterodimensional cycles, each of which includes the index-1 saddle periodic point $O$ and some index-2 saddle periodic point. \end{thm}

+Let us sketch the proof of this theorem.
+First, by changing $\mu$, we destroy the original homoclinic tangency and obtain a new one, $\hat{\Gamma}$, such that transverse homoclinics to $O$ will exist near $\hat\Gamma$ and also some additional properties are satisfied by $\hat\Gamma$ (see Lemma \ref{lem:preperturb2}).
+It is known (cf. \cite{gs86}) that by changing $\theta$ one can create a saddle orbit $Q$ of index 2 near $\hat\Gamma$ (condition $|\lambda\gamma|>1$ is crucial here, as it implies expansion of areas transverse to the strongly contracting directions).
+By using the existence of transverse homoclinics to $O$, we prove that for any index-2 saddle periodic point near $\hat{\Gamma}$, its unstable manifold will intersect $W^s(O)$ (see Lemma \ref{lem:transverse}).
+Finally, we show that, by changing $\mu$ and $\theta$ together, the index-2 saddle periodic point $Q$ can be found such that that $W^s(Q)$ intersects the piece of the unstable manifold of $O$ near the orbit of homoclinic tangency which is symmetric to $\hat\Gamma$ (see Lemma \ref{lem:nontransverse}).
+In order to be able to do this, we need to have $W^s(Q)$ sufficiently ``straight'', which we achieve using condition (C4).
 The obtained existence of both intersections of $W^s(Q)$ with $W^u(O)$ and $W^u(Q)$ with $W^s(O)$ means the existence of the heterodimensional cycle involving $O$ and $Q$ (see Figure \ref{fig:hdc}).